harsha-simhadri/big-ann-benchmarks/neurips23/latitude-m2-medium.md

 ## How_To_Reproduce

-The following steps will allow you to reproduce the results of leaderboard shown above.
+The following steps will allow you to reproduce the results shown above.

 ### Preparation